stevenrick/imagesToVideo/README.md

 # Images to Video
 ## A python script that uses FFMPEG to convert a sequence of dynamically timestamped images into a video
-Using a batching approach, it divides up the source images into ~10 equal sized groups and then runs each group through two steps: 1) duplication of image frames to upsample input frame rate 2) converting those image frames into a video.
+Using a batching approach, it divides up the source images into ~10 equal sized groups and then runs each group through two steps: 1) duplication of image frames to upsample input frame rate 2) converting those image frames into a sub-video.
 Finally these sub-videos are concatenated together to produce one final video.

 ### Dependencies
 - Python